klaus19/api-docs/source/includes/methods/_events.md

 --------- | -------- | ----------------------
 payment.status.changed | Triggered any time a payment changes state.
-See the "Payments" section for possible state values. | Payment object collection.received | Triggered any time a collection (an incoming payment) is received from a customer | Collection object contact.created | Triggered any time a contact is created in your account | Contact object collectionrequest.status.changed | Triggered any time a collection request status changes.
+See the "Payments" section for possible state values. | Payment object collection.received | Triggered any time a collection (an incoming payment) is received from a customer | Collection object collection.credited | Triggered any time a collection (an incoming payment) is actually credited to a wallet | Collection object contact.created | Triggered any time a contact is created in your account | Contact object collectionrequest.status.changed | Triggered any time a collection request status changes.
 See the "Collection Requests" section for possible status values. | CollectionRequest object